iamlite/iamlite/README.md

-# Hi there, I'm Lite 👋
+# Hi there,  I'm Tariel 👋

-I'm a tech enthusiast and developer based in Canada.
-I love tinkering with technology, 3D printing, and coding.
-Currently, I'm working on color-core, a powerful color manipulation library for TypeScript and JavaScript applications.
+ I am a passionate learner with a keen interest in modern technology.
+I enjoy exploring coding projects and picking up new skills.
+I like to dive into different areas of tech and see where my curiosity takes me

 <div align="center">